 Coutts & Co, registered in England no. 36695.
 Registered office: 440 Strand, London WC2R 0QS.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Calls may be recorded.

 Coutts & Co is covered by the Financial Services Compensation Scheme (FSCS).
 The FSCS will, in certain circumstances, pay compensation to depositors and/or investors if a bank or investment firm is unable to meet its financial obligations.
-Investment business undertaken with Coutts & Co in the UK may be covered by the FSCS, the cover depending on the nature of the claim being made.
+Investment business undertaken in the UK with Coutts & Co may be covered by the FSCS, the cover depending on the nature of the claim being made.
 Eligible claims for most types of investment business held by individuals and small businesses are covered up to a maximum limit of £50,000 per person.
-FSCS cover is not available for loss of money resulting from performance of the investment.
-In respect of deposits, Eligible individuals, businesses and corporations can claim back up to £85,000 (or £85,000 for each eligible account holder of a joint account) until 1st January 2016, when the limit shall reduce to £75,000.
-Deposits held on behalf of large companies and small local authorities are covered with immediate effect up to a limit of £75,000.
+FSCS cover is not available for loss of money resulting from performance of the investment

 For further information about the compensation provided by the FSCS, refer to the FSCS website at www.FSCS.org.uk

 Coutts & Co is registered in England No. 36695.
 Registered office: 440 Strand, London WC2R 0QS.
 Registered VAT number: GB 243852752.

 Coutts Finance Co is registered in England No. 908417.
 Registered office: 440 Strand, London, WC2R 0QS.